 Signs of Mild Anxiety

-If your pet pooch starts getting fidgety every morning when you’re getting dressed for work, it is a sign of mild separation anxiety.
-They will follow you around the house and even see out the door and right when you’re about to leave, you’ll see the color drain from the dog too.
-But you need to observe for more signs:
+f your pet dog becomes restless every morning when you’re getting ready for work, it could be a sign of mild separation anxiety.
+They may follow you around the house and exhibit signs of distress when you’re about to leave, such as a change in their facial expression.
+However, you should also look for other signs:

 If you see your dog trembling – ever so slightly even, it is a sign of anxiety.
 Because dogs usually tend to tremble or shake a little, this sign always goes unnoticed.
 So look for the telltale signs – like tails tucked in.
 Feel the dog’s belly or neck area for quivers.

 If your usually happy dog suddenly withdraws itself from situations – you have a catch right there.
 This will lead you to know what it is that’s bothering your little fur baby!
 Your dog will go abruptly still, not reacting or responding to any stimuli.
 If they sit and sulk or mope in a corner, not wanting to be seen – it is an anxiety situation.

 Passive Escapist Behaviour